-During 2023 the Bermudian Government enacted a local corporate income tax (CIT) with effect from 1 January 2025, which would apply to Legal & General Reinsurance Company Limited.
-This was substantively enacted as at 31 December 2023 and deferred tax on temporary differences and unused tax losses relating to our Bermudan businesses were re-valued from 0% to 15%.
+During 2023 the Bermudian Government enacted a local corporate income tax (CIT) with effect from 1 January 2025, which would apply to Legal & General Reinsurance Company No. 2 Limited.
+This was substantively enacted as at 31 December 2023 and deferred tax on temporary differences and unused tax losses were re-valued from a tax rate of 0% to 15%.

-This resulted in a deferred tax asset of £336m (2023: £336m) as at 31 December 2024.
+This has resulted in a deferred tax asset of CA\$7m (2023: CA\$7m) as at 31 December 2024.
 The deferred tax asset is recognised in respect of tax reliefs permitted under the Bermuda CIT regime which give rise to deductible temporary differences.
 The majority of these reliefs are expected to unwind from 2025 over 10 years on a straight line basis.
 The Company expects to have sufficient future taxable profits to offset the unwind of these deductible temporary differences.